Papakura railway station: Upgrades

 In 2007, the island platform was extended to the north, and new shelters were installed.
 Sidings were commissioned at the east of the station yard for stabling trains overnight.
 The heritage footbridge was demolished and scrapped, despite some local opposition, and replaced with a concrete bridge with two passenger lifts.

-The upgrade cost NZ$4,900,000 and was paid for as part of the Auckland Regional Transport Authority's (ARTA) system-wide upgrade of stations.
+The upgrade cost NZ$4.9 million and was paid for as part of the Auckland Regional Transport Authority's (ARTA) system-wide upgrade of stations.
 Platforms were lengthened to enable six-car trains, because of anticipated growth in passenger numbers.
-3,000 people passed through each day as of 2007, and another thousand were anticipated to use the station within five years.
+In 2007, approximately 3,000 people passed through each day and another thousand were anticipated to use the station within five years.
 The new station was the seventh station to be redeveloped by ARTA in 2007.

-In 2012–2013, KiwiRail funded a significant upgrade as part of the Auckland Electrification Project, and to provide resiliency for suburban trains and freight trains heading south.
+In 2012–2013, KiwiRail funded a significant upgrade as part of the Auckland railway electrification project to provide resiliency for suburban trains and freight trains heading south.
 The signalling was completely replaced; the signal panel had been commissioned over 80 years ago.
 The heritage station building was relocated to the western suburban platform, Platform 3, on 11 August 2012.
 The building was refurbished and restored, and contains the preserved signal panel on display, a ticket office, public toilets and space for a coffee kiosk.

-The North Island Main Trunk has been slewed to the east, with the island Platforms 1 and 2 adjacent to the Up main line to Auckland, typically serving suburban trains from Britomart to Pukekohe.
-The western suburban Platform 3 has been lengthened, and a new bay platform 4 at its southern extremity will serve DMU shuttles to Pukekohe.
+The North Island Main Trunk was slewed to the east, with the island Platforms 1 and 2 adjacent to the up main line to Auckland, typically serving suburban trains from Britomart to Pukekohe.
+The western suburban platform, Platform 3, was lengthened and a new bay platform, Platform 4, at its southern extremity was constructed to serve DMU shuttles to Pukekohe until 2022 when construction for electrification to Pukekohe began.

 Bus stops are directly outside the ticket office, with the old bus stops on the station side of Railway Street West now only used for intercity services, and "rail buses" that operate when the railway network is shut down.

+Facilities

+Papakura has two park & ride facilities located on Railway Street West and Ron Keat Drive.
+There are 230 car parks (including mobility parking).

+A bike parking shed is also located in the Railway Street West car park.

+Station lifts allow access to the footbridge and the platforms.

+Public toilets are also located at the station.
+They can be found in the station building and near the park & ride facility on Ron Keat Drive.

+An EMU depot is located on the eastern side of the station.
+An office for the station controller and Auckland One Rail staff is also located at the Papakura depot.